BellySyrup/bellysyrup.github.io/about.md

 My name is Stephan Conzen
 I am 26 years old
 Quite fond of cheeseburger pizza
-Fluent in German and English
+Born in Neuss, Germany, live in Ontario, Canada.

 I throw code at my computer... see what happens